anhvt2/DAMASK.utils/test_ROM_oligocrystal/README.md

 #### SPPARKS

+To reproduce the microstructure, run the input script on `$roglocal` computer with exactly the same seed.

 ~~Run `in.potts_3d` with hybrid phase-field/kMC with sufficiently long trajectory.~~

 Run `in.potts_additive_dogbone` and visualize the whole AM process.
 Note: use an appropriate `.mp4` viewer (or risk having your computer shutdown for choking memory).